Jessamyn West

 I was part of a writing collective and wrote multiple editorial articles monthly on library and technology topics.

-Randolph Technical Career Center -- community technology mentor
+Randolph Technical Career Center -- Community technology librarian

 I created a series of classes and drop-in times using community technology